hobyst/flmidi-kompletekontrol/docs/user/installation.rst

       in FL Studio.

    .. warning::
-      **Keep the MIDI keyboard unassigned from any port.** On Windows there's a bug related to how MIDI devices are handled and assigning a port to the keyboard will result in an "out of memory" error.
+      **Keep the MIDI device that represents MIDI keyboard unassigned from any port.** On Windows there's a bug related to how MIDI devices are handled and assigning a port to the keyboard will result in an "out of memory" error.

-      Even if it should only affect to Windows, macOS users are also encouraged to do the same.
+      Even if it should only affect Windows users, macOS users are also encouraged to do the same.

    .. image:: ./_resources/installation/script-assignment-2.gif